 Hedge fund characteristics

 Hedge funds are not typically used by your average retail trader.
-Hedge fund managers target sophisticated investors and are characterised by the following:
+Managers target sophisticated investors and are characterised by the following:

 - Wealth status: Hedge funds only target sophisticated investors with high net worth.
 Typically, investors must earn more than $200,000 per year and have a net worth of more than $1 million.
 They must also be accredited – or qualified investors – which means they possess a higher level on knowledge on the industry.